Insuring Older Homes

 If replumbing was carried out during the late 1970s and early 1980s, a particular type of black plastic pipe (Dux Quest) was likely to have been used.
 After a short time the product was taken off from the market because there were numerous incidents of pipes bursting and causing considerable damage.
 If there is black plastic piping from a renovation dating from this period, it will need replacing.

 Original Electrical Wiring and Switchboard

 In 1888 Reefton (in the South Island’s West Coast) was the first town in the country to be connected to the public grid; surprisingly the power was supplied from a hydroelectric power station, not a coal power plant.
 By 1910 locally generated electricity was widespread.
 The earliest wiring was cloth-wrapped rubber insulated in metal conduit.
 It was designed for a very small number of outlets.
 In the 1930’s rubber wrapped wiring (with an earth wire) was used without conduit.
 This wiring deteriorated as the rubber insulation perished and became brittle.
 Many homes would have been rewired in the 1950’s and 1960’s with PVC or early versions of TPS wiring.
 This is also known to deteriorate over time, and wasn’t designed to be covered by insulation.

-– Wall Linings; All scrim and sarking removed and relined with gib board or similar modern material.
+– Wall Linings; No walls lined with scrim or sarking, and is relined with gib board or similar modern material.

-– Roof; replaced within the past 30 years and repainted in the past 10 years, or confirmation in good condition.
+– Roof; Roofing that has been replaced within the past 30 years and repainted in the past 10 years.

-– Plumbing; Replaced with PVC piping in the past 30 years or checked and confirmed in good condition.
+– Plumbing; PVC piping replaced in the past 30 years, or checked and confirmed to be in good condition.